canonical/zookeeper-k8s-operator/README.md

 ## Usage

-The Apache ZooKeeper charmed operator may be deployed using the Juju command line as follows:
+The Apache ZooKeeper charm may be deployed using the Juju command line as follows:

 ```bash
 juju deploy zookeeper-k8s -n 5 --trust